I am proud to report that I survived the encounter portrayed here. Some of the therapists may have later searched for other ways to earn a living.

-I prefer to think of myself as an active participant in an imperfectly creative universe, rather than an impotent observer of a mechanical reality.
+I prefer to think of myself as an active participant in an imperfectly creative universe, rather than an impotent observer of an indifferent, mechanical reality.
 Thus, my thoughts and actions matter, as I strive to adapt and make my small contribution to the growth of this great responsive, living universe.

 I recently read As Nature Made Him, by John Colapinto.
 It tells of two Canadian boys, identical twins.
 The penis of one was accidentally destroyed during circumcision.
-Dr Money, a psychologist at John Hopkins in the United States, was promoting a theory that sex is determined by nurture rather than nature, and he persuaded the parents of the twins to administer hormones to the damaged boy, and raise him as a girl.
+Dr. Money, a psychologist at John Hopkins in the United States, was promoting a theory that sex is determined by nurture rather than nature, and he persuaded the parents of the twins to administer hormones to the damaged boy, and raise him as a girl.
 Neither twin was told of the disastrous circumcision.
 Both boys were troubled during their childhood, and both made suicide attempts.
 The parents also suffered.
 The undamaged twin lived a conventional life, but the twin with the destroyed penis spent his childhood fighting to remain a male, and when he grew old enough to rebel, he refused to have anything more to do with the psychologist at John Hopkins.
-Nevertheless, Dr Money wrote several books reporting the success of his “experiment”.
+Nevertheless, Dr. Money wrote several books reporting the success of his “experiment”.
 Finally, when the twins were fourteen, they were told about the accident.
 The twin with the damaged penis was relieved to learn he had been correct all along in his insistence that he was a male.
 He underwent surgery, more hormone treatments to correct the estrogen he had received, and married a woman with three children.
 After ten years, they are still married.
 This twin became personally active in the controversy over attempts to change the sex of children.
-Nothing enhances life more than passionate commitment to a controversy, and it has It's been my experience that protesting against a psychological theory can be even more emotionally satisfying than promoting one.
-I suspect the man with the damage penis has led a life at least as rewarding as as his undamaged twin.
-What doesn't destroy us, only makes us stronger.
+Nothing enhances life more than passionate commitment to a controversy, and it has been my experience that protesting against a psychological theory can be even more emotionally satisfying than promoting one.
+I suspect the man with the damage penis has led a life at least as rewarding as his undamaged twin.
+Conflict can give us strength as well as damage us.